 8. Treat yourself to an extra driver

-Particularly if you’re traveling on a budget, you might be tempted to waive the cost of an additional driver.
+Particularly if you’re visiting Iceland on a budget, you might be tempted to waive the cost of an additional driver.
 However, this is one money-saving example you’ll come to regret, especially in summer when long days filled with daylight give you the desire to continue your road trip with some late evening driving.

 But even on Iceland’s well-maintained and relatively empty roads, driving is still tiring.
 By investing in a second driver, you’ll each get a turn to enjoy the scenery and avoid getting too fatigued.
 And of course, once you get home, you’ll have shared all the experiences, which makes looking back on the trip much more fun.